FlorianBeiser/havvarsel-data-driven-pred/README.md

 ## How to use

-An example on how to construct a workable dataset with data from Havvarsel-Frost and Frost (not yet THREDDS) can be executed by `run_example.sh` (read the header therein for the technicalities).
+Each file contains further information and a small example call in its header.
+To get familiar with the code, we recommend to take a look at those.

-The technical functionalities are hidden in `FrostImporter.py` (remark the introduction and the NOTEs there for further technical information).
+An example on how to construct a workable dataset can be executed by `run_example.sh` (read the header therein for the technicalities) - WARNING: Long run time!